kuropat/DES_Balrog_pipeline/README.md

 # DES_Balrog_pipeline
 ## Based on Erin Sheldon meds and mof and megamixer packages
 #### Modified and repacked version.
 Version 2.0
+#### Updated version to work with latest Balrog-GalSim, python 2.7.15+1 and
+ngmix v1.2.
+The code was tested on both SL7 and SL6 hosts.

 ###### code specific to des Balrog production is located in __balrogutils__ directory.